Yahweasel/libav.js/README.md

 since you can presumably use a native version of FFmpeg's libraries.
 The Node interface is only provided for internal testing.

 Use `.dbg.js` instead of `.js` for a non-minified, more debuggable version.
+Use `.mjs` for the ES6 module version.
+Use `.dbg.mjs` for both.
+You don't need any combination; e.g., if you only intend to use imports, you do not need any `.js` files.

-libav.js exposes a global variable, LibAV, for all API access.
-If LibAV is set before loading the library, libav.js does *not* replace it, but extends it.
+libav.js exposes a global variable, `LibAV`, for all API access.
+If importing as a module, `LibAV` is the default export.

-This gives you an opportunity to pass in values critical for loading.
-In particular, if the base directory (directory in which libav's files are located) isn't ".", then you must set `LibAV.base` to the correct base directory, as in the CDN example above. `LibAV.base` does not need to be a full URL, but should be if loading from another origin.
-You can set `LibAV.base` after loading libav.js; it's set up so that you can do it before to make it easier to avoid race conditions.
+For certain unusual loading situations, you can set the `LibAV` global variable before importing.
+In particular, if the base directory (directory in which libav's files are located) can't be detected for some reason, then you must set `LibAV.base` to the correct base. `LibAV.base` does not need to be a full URL, but should be if loading from another origin.

 Bundlers have further concerns.
 To use libav.js with a bundler, see the section on bundlers below.